imm-2020/the-signin/README.md

 ## Part 2

-1. Modify the `#submit` element from `type="button"` to `type="submit"`.
-When the user triggers a `submit`, event, _prevent_ the form from proceeding with it's _default_ behavior.
+1. In `index.html` change the `#submit` element from `type="button"` to `type="submit"`.
+When the user triggers a `submit`, `Event` on the `form#getstarted`, _prevent_ the form from proceeding with it's _default_ behavior (which is redirecting away from the page)
+   - Remove the `click` listener from the `button#submit` created earlier and move the logic within it to this listener
-2. On submit, only add the `.error` class to the elements that have a `value` of "" (blank, meaning any text will prevent an error)
+2. On submit of the `form#getstarted`, only add the `.error` class to the `input.field` elements that have a `value` of `""` (blank, meaning any content within the field will prevent an error)
-   - What happens if the user just adding spaces to the field?
-Find a function that will trim off the white spaces in a field to validate it.
+   - Consider what should if the user just adds spaces to the field?
+Compare `" " == ""` in your console to test; then find a function that will _trim_ the white spaces from a String to help validate this field
-3. Prototype a validation by checking the two fields on `submit`.
-If both are "valid" (not blank), close the `#modal`, remove the `#signin` and append `textContent` to the `#hello` heading so it reads "Welcome, [USERNAME]", in a font that's half the current size
+3. Prototype the form validation by checking the two `input.fields` on `submit` of the `form#getstarted`.
+If both fields are "valid" (they _not_ blank, not including "white space" characters), do the following:
+   1. Remove the `#modal` from view
+   2. Remove the `button#signin` from view
+   3. Append `textContent` to the `#hello` heading so it reads "Welcome, [USERNAME]"
+   4. Change the `font-size` of the `#hello` heading so that it's half the current size
-   - Consider the various ways we could validate both fields, including the use of a boolean `var` as a switch
+   5. Consider the various ways we could validate both fields, including the use of a `Boolean` variable as a `true` or `false` status flag
-4. Try validating a field by adding/removing `.error` immediately after the cursor leaves one of the individual `<input>` (rather than on submit)
+4. Try improving the user experience by adding/removing the `.error` class from an `input.field` immediately after the cursor leaves one of the individual `<input>` (rather than waiting for a `submit` event to occur)
-   - Consider this can be added individually to elements, but do so by writing one event listener/callback function using a loop
+   - Consider the `blur` (opposite of focus) can be added individually to each `input`, but should be done so by writing one event listener/callback function and using a loop to apply to each of the `input.field` elements at the same time
-5. Allow the user to click the `#modal` to close itself
+5. Allow the user to `click` the dark translucent background of the `#modal` block to have it close itself (but not the the form within it)
-   - Consider what happens when two elements that are overlapping are both waiting for a click: Click events will "bubble" (propagate) up the DOM tree.
-How could we stop an event from triggering on it's parents?
+   - Test this and see what happens when an element inside of another element (here, the `form` within the `.modal`) is clicked.
+Click events will "bubble" (propagate) up the DOM tree!
-   - This will likely require a bit of web searching to solve
+   - Search for a way to stop an event (clicking the `<form>`) from `bubbling` to its parent (the `.modal`)